This post might contain affiliate links that give us commission upon purchase. This does not change the price for you.

 However, as mentioned before, opening a bank account in a Danish bank is usually a big problem for many companies.
 Therefore, you should probably try to apply for a relatively easy company bank account at Intergiro.
 They open your accounts online within seconds (according to their website), you can receive money in 8+ currencies like local businesses, and make cheap transfers through SWIFT/SEPA.
 This account is a good replacement for a traditional Danish bank account.

-Cheap Danish business bank account in 2022
+Cheap Danish business bank account

 A cheap business account is still a possible solution for Danish companies, if they choose not to go with a traditional Danish bank.
 This is because Danish banks charge up to 5.000 DKK as an opening fee – and you have to pay for the monthly subscription on top of that.
 And potentially also a credit / debit card fee that is deducted monthly, quarterly, or yearly.